aspl-lang/aspl/introduction.md

 ```
 The `implement` keyword also takes an arbitrary amount of arguments - beware that there is no compiler check that validates the arguments in any way; making a mistake here could either lead to compilation errors, runtime crashes or even broken runtime behavior (e.g. memory corruptions).

-Also note that the builtin functions (i.e. `print`, `input`, `exit`, ...) are, by definition, no implementation calls, although they behave very similarly.
+Also note that the built-in functions (i.e. `print`, `input`, `exit`, ...) are, by definition, no implementation calls, although they behave very similarly.
 This is simply due to these functions being universally available on nearly every operating system and very frequently used.

 More documentation on how to write your own implementation calls will be added soon.